Hansh532/chess/README.md

 After the game: Low intake of Alcohol may cleanse the brain according to studies, it's ok to have a wine or a beer after the game.

-## Chess excersize
-Not much just some tactics slightly above your level just before the game, to activate your brain.

 ## Physical excersize
 Just walking